SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/introductory/get_qpu_metadata.md

 ## Summary

-In this example, we've gone over what a QPU object is.
+In this tutorial, we've gone over what a QPU object is.
 We've also shown how to construct an `AnyonQPU` object and how to retrieve its metadata.

-The full code for this example is available at [examples/get\_qpu\_metadata.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/examples/get_qpu_metadata.jl)
+The full code for this tutorial is available at [tutorials/get\_qpu\_metadata.jl](https://github.com/anyonlabs/Snowflake.jl/blob/main/tutorials/get_qpu_metadata.jl)